 The notion that you can only work in a specific office at certain times of the day is old fashioned.
 We’re in a digital age and the internet has made the world of work far more flexible.

-If you want to be a ‘digital nomad’ you just need to think outside the box.
+If you want to be a ‘digital nomad’ like me, you just need to think outside the box.
 And the first step is realising that the things chaining you to your job or city are of your own making.
 They’re a product of your own choices to date.
 You can consciously make different choices.

 Anyway, here is my first two years as a digital nomad living and working abroad.